DC United's Perkins ready to deal with pressure

-The 28-year old has come back to the Washington club after two seasons in Norway with Valerenga but it wasn’t as easy as just walking back through the RFK Stadium doors.
+Returning DC United goalkeeper Troy Perkins says he is ready to deal with the pressure of being a franchise player.
+The 28-year old has come back to the Washington club after two seasons in Norway with Valerenga but it wasn't as easy as just walking back through the RFK Stadium doors.

 DC used a first-round SuperDraft pick, Brazilian midfielder Fred and allocation money to keep Perkins out of incoming franchise Philadelphia Union's hands meaning he now has a weight on his shoulders to perform.

 "A little bit more expectations put on my shoulders and a little bit of pressure.
 But that's OK.
 I can deal with that," he said.

 "I think DC did give up a lot to get that pick in the [allocation] draft, but I'm hoping to make it worth their while."